Cross-forest migration from Exchange 2003 to Exchange 2010/2013/2016/2019

-- Configure Send and Receive Connectors on Exchange 2016 (default Receive Connector is typically created during Exchange Server installation process)
+- Configure Send and Receive Connectors on Exchange 2016 and 2019 (default Receive Connector is typically created during Exchange Server installation process)

-Step 5: Prepare domain accounts on the Target server
+Step 4: Prepare domain accounts on the target server

-Step 6: Make sure that the Target server's Administrator belongs to the appropriate AD group, has permissions on users mailboxes and has his mailbox correctly configured
+Step 5: Make sure that the account used to connect to the source server belongs to the appropriate AD group and has its mailbox configured correctly

 Verify the following:

 - Check if the target admin account has the following roles assigned:

 - View-Only Recipients

 Please note that the Public Folders role is only required if you plan to migrate public folders.
 Moreover, the Mail Recipient Creation and Mail Recipients roles are required to create new users and mailboxes.
 Therefore, it's not required to assign them to the admin account if you are migrating data to the mailboxes that already exist on the target server.